EnergyModelsX/EnergyModelsInvestments.jl/docs/src/manual/philosophy.md

 `EnergyModelsInvestments` allows to choose as well differing lifetime modes for the individual technologies.

 The individual lifetime modes are explained in *[the corresponding section of the public library](@ref lib-pub-life_mode)*.

-!!! warning "Capacity retirements"
-    Certain combinations of investment and lifetime mode can lead to weird behavior of the model.
-    Specifically, when you utilize [`FixedInvestment`](@ref) or [`BinaryInvestment`](@ref), you **must** be careful with your lifetime mode.
-    In this situation, it can occur that investments are retired in one strategic period with direct reinvestments in the next strategic period.
-    This problem is caused by wrongly provided values for the potential capacity increases specified in [`FixedInvestment`](@ref) or [`BinaryInvestment`](@ref).

-    We plan to add a check for this behavior in `EnergyModelsBase` to provide the user with a proper error message when specifying the values incorrectly.

 ## [As extension to `EnergyModelsBase`](@id man-phil-EMB_ext)